ClusterBenchmark/ClusterBenchmark/docs/Objective_Functions.md

 # Objective Functions

 Here is a list of commonly used objective functions used for graph clustering.
+[Return to main page](../README.md).

 ## Modularity ($Q$)